calithameridi/corevus/hardware/corevus-g/corevus-g-alpha-users-guide.md

 3. Check that the microcontroller is in DFU mode and connected to the Pi by running `lsusb`.
 The board should appear in the resulting list as `0483:df11 STMicroelectronics STM Device in DFU Mode`.
 4. Load the compiled Klipper firmware by running `make flash FLASH_DEVICE=0483:df11`.
 This will take a while.
 5. On the board, disable the DFU switch and push the reset button.
 6. Verify the firmware has been successfully loaded by running `lsusb` again.
-The board should now appear as `1d50:614e OpenMoko, Inc. stm32f407xx` or similar.
+The board should now appear as `1d50:614e OpenMoko, Inc. stm32f407xx`.
 7. At this point you can run `ls /dev/serial/by-id/*` and copy the resulting directory path into your Klipper printer.cfg file.
     > Remember to use the **directory path** (e.g. `/dev/serial/by-id/usb-Klipper_stm32f407xx_3F0046000351323531343534-if00`) in your printer.cfg.
 The 24-character string in the device name is the 96-bit unique ID of the STM32 and varies per device.
 8. Remember to re-enable heaters with the _Kill Heaters_ switch when you are ready to use them.